Preventing Abuse at Cho-Yeh

 The best way to keep our campers safe is to keep potential abusers out of camp, which is why our screening process is so thorough.

 Each staff application must contain three valid references and is carefully read and reviewed by highly-trained staff members.
 A face-to-face interview is scheduled to identify red-flag answers and behavior.
-Background checks, voluntary disclosures, and child protection training is required for all employees.
+Background checks, voluntary disclosures, and child protection trainings are required for all employees.

 The vast majority of our new hires often come with a solid recommendation by former or current staff members, which helps us keep the quality of our staff above average.